-A crankbait is a hard bait with a rounded body, usually designed to imitate the profile and movement of baitfish.
-They have a lip (sometimes called a bill) on the face of the lure that makes it dive rapidly, and simultaneously wiggle from side to side.
-This portrays the visual appearance of a swimming baitfish and creates a disturbance in the water that bass can feel in their lateral line from a distance.
+A crankbait is a hard bodied lure with a rounded shape, designed to imitate the swimming action of baitfish.
+They have a lip (sometimes called a bill) on the face of the lure that makes it dive rapidly.

 Types of Crankbaits

 There are thousands of different types of crankbaits, but they all work the same way.
 They all use water resistance to make them wobble from side to side.

 The most significant difference between crankbaits is the size, shape, and angle of the lip.
 Or if the crankbait even has a lip.

 The characteristics of the lip is what determines how deep a crankbait will dive.
 Crankbaits are broken up by ranges of diving depths, and perform best when run at the depth range they are rated for.

 So when you’re selecting a crankbait, the first thing you need to determine is what depth your targeting.
 They range from shallow diving crankbaits to deep diving crankbaits, with others in between.